B-mummareddy/CV/readme.md

 ##  Research Experience
 **[Research Associate](https://ysu.edu/directory/people/bhargavi-mummareddy)**  <br> Youngstown State University _(Oct 2021 - Present)_ <br>
 **_Advisor:_** Dr. Pedro Cortes, Dr. Eric MacDonald <br>
   I serve as a research associate in the project designed to fabricate micro-electronics that suit high temperature applications.
 The project is deviced such that the micro-electronics are completely manufactured by 3D-printing techniques.
-My responsbilitites include designing files for fabricating ceramic substrates, investigate the print-ability of metallic inks for conductivity, aerosol jet printing, design .dxf files and g-codes for printing, and post-processing for final applications.
+My responsbilitites include designing files for fabricating ceramic substrates, investigate the print-ability of metallic inks for conductivity, aerosol jet printing using IDS unit, design .dxf files and g-codes for printing, and post-processing for final applications.
 I also worked on printing metallic inks on polymers used for wearable electronics.
-Participate in few colloboration projects for thermal analysis and aerosol jet printing.<br> I also assist and train several graduate and undergraduate students for optical characterization, post-processing, additive manufacturing techniques.<br><br>
+Participate in few colloboration projects for thermal analysis and aerosol jet printing.<br> I also assist and train several graduate and undergraduate students for optical characterization, post-processing, additive manufacturing techniques.
+Analyze battery materials for 3D printing via TGA.<br><br>

 **Graduate Research Assistant** <br> Youngstown State University _(Aug 2017 - Aug 2021)_ <br>
   Worked on **_Characterization of Ceramics built via Additive Manufacturing (AM)_**.
 Studied post-processing and characterization of ceramics, metals, and polymers as a part of research and colloboration projects.
 Trained several graduate and under-grad students for vaious projects on AM, SEM, EDS techniques along with mechancial characterization techniques.